-In casual American English, "The bank balance had a dramatic impact on capital" sounds like "dhuh BANGK BA-luhns had uh druh-MA-duhk IHM-pakt ahn KA-puh-tuhl".
-Several things happen here, and the headline one is the Flap T: the T between vowels turns into a quick D-like flap.
+Americans pronounce "The bank balance had a dramatic impact on capital" as "dhuh BANGK BA-luhns had uh druh-MA-duhk IHM-pakt ahn KA-puh-tuhl" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Flap T — the T between vowels turns into a quick D-like flap.
+You'll hear it on dramatic and again on capital — a small move that separates 'classroom' from 'native'.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.